Prospero

 Character Roster

 Each project maintains a roster of associated characters with an “allow any character” option.
-Default tool settings and agent mode configuration at the project level are inherited by new chats, so a coding project can enable shell tools by default while a fiction project keeps them off.
+Default tool settings, agent-mode configuration, image generation profile, avatar generation toggle, and Lantern-image-announcement preferences at the project level are inherited by new chats—so a coding project can enable shell tools and disable image announcements by default, while a fiction project does the reverse.

 Chat State

 Persistent JSON storage attached to chats and projects enables game mechanics, inventories, character stats, and arbitrary structured data that survives across messages and sessions.
-Pascal’s domain intersects with Prospero’s here—the state tool supports dot notation and array indexing, and underscore-prefixed keys are protected from AI modification.
+The state tool supports dot notation and array indexing, and underscore-prefixed keys are protected from AI modification.

 the AI gets hands